pbuckner/x-plane_plugins/XPython/docs/source/development/modules/navigation.rst

 .. py:function:: XPLMGetDisplayedFMSEntry(None) -> int:

  This routine returns the index of the entry the pilot is viewing.
+(For XP 11.55, this appears to always return 0).

 .. py:function:: XPLMGetDestinationFMSEntry(None) -> int:

  This routine returns the index of the entry the FMS is flying to.
+(The "destination" refers to the active leg.)

 .. py:function:: XPLMSetDisplayedFMSEntry(index) -> None:

  This routine changes which entry the FMS is showing to the integer index specified.
+ (For X-Plane 11.55, this does not appear to do anything.)

 .. py:function:: XPLMSetDestinationFMSEntry(index) -> None: